jbenner-radham/eslint-config/README.md

 License
 -------

-The BSD 3-Clause license.
+The BSD 3-Clause License.
 See the [license file](LICENSE) for details.